MicrosoftDocs/azure-docs/articles/data-factory/how-to-invoke-ssis-package-azure-enabled-dtexec.md

 Once unique pipelines with Execute SSIS Package activity in them are generated and run after invoking **AzureDTExec**, they can be monitored on ADF portal.
 See [Run SSIS packages as ADF activities](https://docs.microsoft.com/azure/data-factory/how-to-invoke-ssis-package-ssis-activity) article for more info.

 > [!WARNING]
-The generated pipeline is expected to be used by **AzureDTExec** and its properties and parameters may change in the future so it's not recommended to modify or reuse them for any other purpose which may break **AzureDTExec**.
-In case the pipeline is broken unexpected, you can always delete the pipeline so that **AzureDTExec** would regenerate the pipeline next time when triggered.
+The generated pipeline is expected to be used only by **AzureDTExec**.
+Its properties/parameters may change in the future, so you should not modify/reuse them for any other purposes, which may break **AzureDTExec**.
+In case this happens, you can always delete the pipeline and AzureDTExec will generate a new pipeline the next time it is invoked.